Hana Librová: Biography

 She studied biology at the Jan Evangelista Purkyně University (former name of Masaryk University).
-Since 1968 she worked at the Department of Sociology at the Jan Evangelista Purkyně University.
-In 1997 she was appointed as a professor of sociology.
-In 1999 Hana Librová established the Department of Environmental Studies.
+In 1968, she started working in the sociology department of Philosophical faculty of the Masaryk University, where she later established the subject of humanistic environmental studies.
+In 1997, she was appointed as a professor of sociology.
+In 1999 Hana Librová became the first head of the Department of Environmental Studies [3].